Why Seattle area’s light-rail system halted Jan. 20 for five hours

 That problem caused a black carbon strip to break away from a train’s rooftop pole assembly, so bare aluminum scraped an overhead wire.
 Some train parts became mangled and had to be sawed off.

 Train trips were suspended between Stadium and Sodo stations, and at times through downtown, until 4:20 p.m.
-Maintenance crews restored power just in time for the afternoon rush.
+Shuttle buses moved riders through the closed area, and maintenance crews restored power just in time for the afternoon rush.

 The 20-mile Link light-rail system is powered via a continuous overhead wire called the catenary.
 Electricity travels into the train motors through the pole assembly, called the pantograph.
 Springs within the pantograph press the carbon against the wire, making a continuous connection.